 - I’m fascinated by space and astrophysics, and I like to do astronomy as a hobby when I can.

 - I value clarity and humility from teachers above all, and I value curiosity and humility from students above all.

-- I’m interested in fact- and evidence-based inquiry into the universe.
+- I’m interested in evidence-based inquiry into the universe.
 At the same time, I’m equally interested in the limits of such forms of inquiry.
 I value the mystery as much as the answer.

 You’ve probably noticed that I don’t support comments in any form on my site.
 Instead, you’re welcome to write comments on your own platform, wherever that may be, and link back here.